Skip to content

 Another cool pyTivo feature is its support of multiple levels of subfolders.
 No matter how you have your videos organized on your PC, TiVo Desktop always shows them in a flat list.
 The software will look two subfolders deep for accessible videos, but you’ll still get just one long list when browsing your PC’s Now Playing List from the TiVo.
 With pyTivo, however, whatever folder structure you use on your PC is what you’ll see when browsing from the TiVo.
 So if you want to have a path like Movies > Science Fiction > Star Wars > Clone Wars, pyTivo can handle that.

-As you can tell by my somewhat lengthy write-up here, pyTivo is hands down the application I use the most … it’s a must-have for any TiVo owner with an extensive digital video library.
-It can be a bit daunting to set up at first, if you’re not used to tweaking text-based configuration files or playing with metadata, but once you do get it working you’ll find it was well worth the time and effort.
+As you can tell by my somewhat lengthy write-up here, pyTivo was the application I used the most before I switched to Plex.
+It’s a must-have for any TiVo owner with an extensive digital video library.
+The originally released application can be a bit daunting to set up at first, if you’re not used to tweaking text-based configuration files or playing with metadata, but once you do get it working you’ll find it was well worth the time and effort (or instead go with the easier pyTivo Desktop app).
+Either way, be sure to visit the pyTivo forums.

 Web Browser